PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 ## Utility

-This is the only nationanl dataset containing state and community level fluoridation data.
+This is the only national dataset containing state and community level fluoridation data.

 ## Orientation & Stewardship

 The [Water Fluoridation Reporting System](https://www.cdc.gov/fluoridation/data-tools/reporting-system.html) is maintained by the CDC based on reports periodically sent to them by individual states.
 The public may access the data through the [CDC's My Water's Fluoride microsite](https://nccd.cdc.gov/DOH_MWF/Default/Default.aspx).